kubicki14/AutoMatrixDesk/README.md

 2. Once all common errors and problems are solved, run the script by typing 'python illuminate.py'

+2b.
+Optional: Edit connect_bluetooth.sh to have a MAC address that reflects your bluetooth device.

 3. Script is now running!
 Make vocal commands as shown below: